Ntsekees/Nahaiwa/grammar/src/phonology.md

   [u] → [ʊ]
   [o̞] → [ɔ]

 Prominent syllables are indicated in the Latin orthography with acute accent marks.
 In the case of diphthongs, the first vowel member bears the acute accent.
-The letter ⟪ï⟫ becomes ⟪i̋⟫ when prominent (i.e. bearing a double-acute accent mark).
+The letter ⟪ï⟫ becomes ⟪ı̋⟫ when prominent (i.e. bearing a double-acute accent mark).

 ---